olofhellman/SinteraptSupportFiles/docs/Planes.md

 end tell
 ```

-Now, the is a plane, but Sinterapt doesn't yet have a good way to show the plane (its on its way).
+Now, the is a plane, but Sinterapt doesn't yet have a good way to show the plane (this feature is coming).
 However, the plane can be used as a way to set the selection of the document (each ion has a "selected" property).
 Use the following script to set the selection to all the ions in the bounds of the plane that you just made:

 ```
 tell application "Sinterapt"